digitalempiretr/writapub/src/lib/app-rules.md

 7.  **No Overflow:** Both the title and body text must always remain **inside** the text box area in the center of the canvas.
 The text must **never** overflow vertically or horizontally outside this area.
 Long titles must automatically wrap to new lines.
 8.  **Automatic Title Logic:** If the user has not specified a title, the first sentence of the entered text is automatically used as the title.
 In this case, this sentence used as the title **must be removed** from the beginning of the main text.
 9.  **Paragraph & Newline Preservation:** Paragraphs and newlines entered by the user in the text area must be preserved and reflected in the final designs.
-10. **Unified Layout:** On all screen sizes, the control panel and the design preview area should be displayed **one below the other**, not side-by-side.
+10. **Unified Layout & Carousel Behavior:** On all screen sizes, the control panel and the design preview area are displayed one below the other.
+The carousel navigation (slider arrows) must only affect the design previews, while the control panel below it remains static.
 11. **Initial View:** The main content input area should be vertically centered on the screen.
 The "Designs" section should be hidden by default and only appear after content generation.
 12. **Vertical Sizing:** The header should have a height of `10vh`, and the main content area should have a height of `90vh`.